 perpetual standing committee of the FBLA-PBL Arizona Board of Trustees with elected representation to the Board of Trustees and members serving on the FBLA Steering Committee.
 The FBLA-PBL Regional Advisers shall each serve as ex-officio, voting members of the Board of Trustees.

-The PBL Arizona Board of Advisers shall consist of one representative from each active local chapter in good standing.
-The PBL Arizona Board of Advisers shall serve as a perpetual standing committee of the FBLA Arizona Board of Trustees with elected representation to the Board of Trustees.

 Section 4.5 Scheduled Meetings: The Board shall meet a minimum of three times per fiscal year either in person or by electronic means.